-After grinding, decarboxylating and extracting hemp or cannabis, the next important step is to filter and winterizing wax.
+After grinding, decarboxylating and extracting hemp the next important step is to filter and winterizing wax.
 In this article, we explain why this step is crucial to supercritical CO2 extraction.

 What is Winterization?

 Winterization is the process of removing fats and waxes from the hemp extract.
 The process involves dissolving the CBD oil coming out of the CO2 extractor in food grade ethanol and subsequently chilling the ethanol oil mixture down to -20 degrees Celsius.
 The fats and waxes are less soluble at those temperatures and they will precipitate while the cannabinoids remain in solution.
 The fats and waxes are then filtered before solvent removal.

 Why Winterize and Filter Your Oil?

 Depending on the product that is being created, remaining waxes and lipids can cause a number of issues for both producers and consumers: For the producer, remaining waxes and lipids can dilute product potency, and cause a lesser quality distillate overall.
 Quality and

 clarity of a hemp extract often go hand-in-hand, and remaining waxes can cause a final distillate to be cloudy or of undesired consistency – not the result a producer wants to see after all the hard work.